|Leeds - A City of Music|

 In addition to recitals in Leeds Town Hall and The Venue, regular lunchtime recitals take place at Clothworkers Centenary Concert Hall, Leeds Cathedral, Leeds Parish Church, Holy Trinity Church and Mill Hill Chapel.

 Leeds Lieder+ is a biennial weekend festival of art song founded in 2004 to revive interest in song recitals and to introduce the art song to new audiences.
-Concerts take place in The Venue at Leeds College of Music, the Howard Assembly Room at Opera North and the Clothworkers’ Centenary Concert Hall at Leeds University.
-Recitals by renowned international, and prize-winning up and coming young, artists feature new, specially commissioned works alongside the established repertoire.
+Concerts take place in The Venue at Leeds College of Music, the Howard Assembly Room at Opera North and the Clothworkers Centenary Concert Hall at Leeds University.
+Recitals by renowned international and prize-winning, up-and-coming young artists feature new, specially commissioned works alongside the established repertoire.
 Leeds Lieder+ encourages new talent through the Composers + Poets Forum and Masterclasses for young singers and pianists from conservatoires and universities given by distinguished international artists.
-Every Festival includes a workshop and performance showcasing songs from another culture.
-Education projects linked to each Festival regularly reach over 500 children and young people in Leeds primary and secondary schools.
+Every festival includes a workshop and performance showcasing songs from another culture.
+Education projects linked to each festival regularly reach over five hundred children and young people in Leeds primary and secondary schools.

-In between Festivals, audiences are able to enjoy a programme of recitals, talks and informal performance opportunities.
-A Day of Song on Sunday 14 October 2012 is a new initiative which, it is hoped, will become a regular feature of the Leeds cultural calendar.
+In between festivals, audiences are able to enjoy a programme of recitals, talks and informal performance opportunities.
+A Day of Song, which premiered on Sunday 14 October 2012, was a new initiative which has become a regular feature of the Leeds cultural calendar.

-Leeds has now caught up with Manchester and Sheffield in terms of the quality and number of bands originating in the city.
-Bands such as The Music, The Pigeon Detectives, Duels, Forward Russia!, Beun Chico, iLIKETRAINS, The Sunshine Underground and singer Corinne Bailey Rae.
+Leeds now has a large number of artists originating in the city; bands such as The Music, The Pigeon Detectives, Duels, The Dunwells, Forward Russia!, Beun Chico, iLIKETRAINS, The Sunshine Underground and singer Corinne Bailey Rae.
 All have achieved success in the national charts or have built up cult followings in the area.

 By 2007, the city was widely recognised to have one of the UK’s most diverse electronic music scenes.
 Artists such as Headcleaner, Kubex, Gwylo, Micoland and Aunt Orange are among the leaders of the current electronic music scene with local D.I.Y record labels such as Gonzo run Dirtyload Records and breakcore label, Marionette, providing an outlet for the wealth of electronic music coming out of Leeds.

-Since 1999 the Leeds Festival, a northern leg of the Reading Festival, has taken place over August Bank Holiday weekend at Temple Newsam until 2002, and since 2003 at Bramham Park.
-The current capacity is 70,000 and the festival is extensively covered by BBC TV and Radio, red button and on line.
+Since 1999, Leeds Festival, a northern leg of the Reading Festival, has taken place over August Bank Holiday weekend, at Temple Newsam until 2002 and since 2003, at Bramham Park.
+The current capacity is 70,000 and the festival is extensively covered by BBC TV and Radio, red button and online.

-Kaiser Chiefs played the 7000 capacity Millennium Square in 2006, as did the Pigeon Detectives in 2008.
-In 2008, Kaiser Chiefs performed to a 35,000 capacity crowd at Elland Road Stadium.
-Later that year the chart-topping band launched their UK tour with a barnstorming gig to open the Leeds Academy.
+The Kaiser Chiefs played the 7000 capacity Millennium Square in 2006, as did the Pigeon Detectives in 2008.
+Also in 2008, the Kaiser Chiefs performed to a 35,000 capacity crowd at Elland Road Stadium.
+Later that year, the chart-topping band launched their UK tour with a barnstorming gig to open the Leeds Academy (now O2 Academy Leeds).

-Roundhay Park Arena has been the spectacular setting for concerts by The Rolling Stones, Gary Glitter, Bruce Springsteen, U2, Madonna, and Genesis.
+Roundhay Park Arena has been the spectacular setting for concerts by The Rolling Stones, Bruce Springsteen, U2, Madonna and Genesis.
 Michael Jackson, the self-styled King of Pop, took Roundhay Park Arena by storm in both 1988 and 1992.
-Some critics at the time hailed his 1988 performance as "Perhaps the most dazzling two hours of showmanship ever witnessed in Britain".
+Some critics at the time hailed his 1988 performance as “perhaps the most dazzling two hours of showmanship ever witnessed in Britain”.
 In 2006, Robbie Williams gave two performances to sell-out crowds totalling 180,000.